andrew1007/InterestMe/README.md

 ## Infinite Scrolling

-To create zero delay infinite scrolling, JSON pin responses were pulled in as batches of pins.
+To create highly responsive infinite scrolling, JSON pin responses were pulled in as batches of pins.
 Each set of pins were rendered on an on-needed basis.
 This greatly lowers backend querying.
 It also reduces the bandwidth speed requirements, when compared to rendering a large number of pins simultaneously.
-Below is a simplified version of its implementation.
+Below is a greatly simplified version of its implementation.

 ###Infinite Scrolling Backend
 ```ruby